lemonrock/cordial/README.md

 	* Pipelines to resize, dither, optimize, crop, etc
 	* Source sets (`srcset`) are automatically generated
 		* See [this blog post](https://mattwilcox.net/web-development/keeping-srcset-and-sizes-under-control) to work out how many you'll need
-	* Full integration for schema.org, image sitemaps, Twitter Cards and Open Graph
+	* Full integration for schema.org, image site maps, Feedly, Twitter Cards and Open Graph
 	* Images can vary by language
 	* Images are always converted and compressed to the best possible format using the latest optimizations (eg guetzli)
 * All assets are minified and compressed using Brotli and Zopfli;